Curtin-Open-Knowledge-Initiative/open-metadata-report/templates/report_template.md

 {% set filename = "value_add_openalex_native_all_time_for_" + data_element.lower().replace(' ', '_') + "_by_cr_type.png" %}
 ![]({{ value_add_graphs.files[filename].cache_filepath }})

-The above may not work on windows??CHECK??...may need to figure a work around for that

 {% endfor %}

 # OpenAlex Coverage Beyond Crossref